servo/html5ever/README.md

 html5ever is an HTML parser developed as part of the [Servo][] project.

 It can parse and serialize HTML according to the [WHATWG](https://whatwg.org/) specs (aka "HTML5").
 However, there are some differences in the actual behavior currently, most of which are documented [in the bug tracker][]. html5ever passes all tokenizer tests from [html5lib-tests][], with most tree builder tests outside of the unimplemented features.
 The goal is to pass all html5lib tests, while also providing all hooks needed by a production web browser, e.g. `document.write`.

 Note that the HTML syntax is very similar to XML.
-For correct parsing of XHTML, use an XML parser (That said, many XHTML documents in the wild are serialized in an HTML-compatible form).
+For correct parsing of XHTML, use an XML parser (that said, many XHTML documents in the wild are serialized in an HTML-compatible form).

 html5ever is written in [Rust][], therefore it avoids the notorious security problems that come along with using C. Being built with Rust also makes the library come with the high-grade performance you would expect from an HTML parser written in C. html5ever is basically a C HTML parser, but without needing a garbage collector or other heavy runtime processes.

 ## Getting started in Rust